8 Tips For Eating More Vegetables Every Day

 4. Add vegetables to your favorite foods

 Love Mac n’ Cheese?
 Great!
 Add some peas in next time.
 Is rice a go-to dish?
-Try a spinach pilaf recipe.
-Adding a small amount of vegetables to your favorite dishes is a great way to “sneak” them in, while surrounded by favorite flavors.
+Try substituting riced cauliflower like in this recipe or this one.
+Adding a small amount of vegetables to your favorite dishes, or substituting a grain altogether is a great way to “sneak” them in, while surrounded by favorite flavors.